 Program for the M.DIV.
 Degree

 The degree of Master of Divinity (M.Div.) certifies completion of a program of theological studies designed primarily, although not exclusively, to prepare the candidate for ordination to the Christian ministry.
 The requirements reflect the intention of YDS to provide an education that is theologically informed, professionally competent, academically rigorous, and oriented to the life of the church.
+Degree requirements can be found in the Bulletin.

 Program for the M.A.R.
 Degree